SamAI-Software/decentralized-activism/README.md

 ###### Memes

 Memes and artworks are important to raise global awareness and keep people engaged with the issue, but sometimes there might be too many memes and they get lots of upvotes, so valuable information gets lost.
+There are different approaches to solve memes problem:
-The solutions are the same as with discussions: either combine all memes about certain event together into one megathread or move them all to another subreddit.
+1. Combine all memes about a certain event together into one megathread
+2. Move all memes to another subreddit
+3. Restrict memes to only a certain day of the week (e.g., Mondays at [r/witcher](https://www.reddit.com/r/witcher/comments/eokx5p/memes_are_for_mondays_only/))

 For example, [r/CryptoCurrency](https://www.reddit.com/r/CryptoCurrency/) had a link to [r/CryptoCurrencyMemes](https://reddit.com/r/cryptocurrencymemes) subreddit at the top menu.